-1. Gap Financing for Workforce/Affordable Housing Development rental housing.
+1. Gap Financing for Workforce/Affordable Housing Development

-Infrastructure Sales Tax (IST) funds may be utilized to purchase land and work with developers when additional funds are needed for the production of affordable housing for very low, low, and/or moderate-income households.
-These units target
+Infrastructure Sales Tax (IST) funds may be awarded as gap financing to developers when additional funds are needed to secure the production or acquisition of affordable housing for very low, low, and/or moderate-income households.
+These units may be produced for homeownership or rental housing.

-- 1.1 Gap Financing for Multi-family Rental Housing - i.
-Summary of the Strategy: IST funds may be utilized as gap financing for developers for the production of affordable rental units.
+1.1 Gap Financing for Multi-family Rental Housing

+- i.
+Summary of the Strategy: IST funds may be awarded as gap financing to developers for the production, or acquisition of existing housing, for affordable rental units.
 This strategy is intended to increase the supply of affordable multi-family rental housing for very low, low, or moderate-income households. - ii.
 Income Categories to be Served: Very Low, Low, or Moderate Income - iii.
 Affordability Terms: All assisted developments must commit to HUD published rent limits for a minimum period of fifty (50) years, based on the level of assistance provided.
 Developments must comply with the requirement(s) outlined in the final developer's agreement.
 If IST funds are combined with other programs, the affordability terms from the program that is most restrictive will be applied.
 If the development is offered for sale prior to the end of its affordability period, affordability restrictions will apply, without regard to the term of any loan or mortgage or the transfer of ownership, and they will be imposed by land use restriction agreements.
-Alachua County may retain the "right of first refusal" in the event of a housing unit being offered for sale.
+Alachua County will also retain the "right of first refusal" in the event of the development being offered for sale.
 Monitoring of units assisted by the IST program is mandatory during the affordability period. - iv.
 Loan Terms: Program funds may be used for site acquisition, site development, infrastructure improvements, construction costs, and/or financial structuring of long-term debt obligations to ensure the long-term affordability of multi-family projects. - Loan/deferred loan/grant: Funds will be awarded as a loan secured by a recorded subordinate mortgage and note. - Interest Rate: Projects will pay 0% interest for the period of construction (1-2 years).
 After the construction period ends, principal and interest payments will begin at 1%-5% interest for the remainder of the loan term.
-Final determination of the rate and term will be made by the Housing Division based on market conditions and recommendation from credit underwriting. - Term: Minimum of 50 years. - Repayment: Loans may require monthly principal and interest payments.
+Final determination of the rate and term will be made by the Housing Division based on market conditions and recommendation from credit underwriting.

-- v.
+- Term: Minimum of 30 years. - Repayment: Loans may require monthly principal and interest payments. - v.
 Sponsor/Developer Selection Criteria: Funds are awarded through the annual Request for Proposals (RFP) process or other competitive processes.
 Nonprofit and for-profit developers are eligible to apply.
 Projects will be evaluated on factors including, but not limited to economic feasibility, developer experience and financial strength, location of the project, and strength of the project to address priorities identified in the County's, Comprehensive Plan. - vi.
 Recipient Selection Criteria: Each development must be certified as an affordable housing development by the Housing Program.
 Qualified tenants are selected on a first-qualified, first-served basis. - vii.
 Additional information: Details of assistance from Alachua County and potential partners will be specified as part of the competitive process and finalized in a developer's agreement.
 Affordability and loan terms will be tied to projects based on the household incomes served and the level of assistance being provided.
 Additional assistance may be available for projects that serve extremely low-income households.